Skip to main content

 Collision System

-There are three different collision systems available to choose, Simple, Advance (Fast), and Advance (Slow).
+There are three different collision systems available to choose, Simple, Advanced (Fast), and Advanced (Slow).

-The major difference is that on the Advance system, actors can push each other while on the simple they overlap but can't physically move one another.
+The major difference is that on the Advanced system, actors can push each other while on the simple they overlap but can't physically move one another.

 Actor Overlap Behaviour